dblanche54/epub-optimizer-plus/README.md

 - Command-line interface with customizable options
 - File size comparison reporting
 - Comprehensive test suite with high coverage

+> **Note:**
+>
+> - Font subsetting is attempted on all fonts, but some fonts (e.g., encrypted or certain OTF/TTF formats) may not be supported by the subsetting library and will be skipped.
+> - SVG optimization, image downscaling, and lazy loading are fully automated and require no manual intervention.

 ## Requirements